kauehmoreno/eleum/README.md

 ### Background()
  - A goroutine is started to operate background check to expire all keys based - on expiration set from each key
- - it runs on time ticker defined by client
+ - it runs a time ticker defined by client
  -  Background should be used one time preferably.
  ```go
 eleum.New().Background(time.Minute)